CAFM-Connect/BIM-Profiles/README.md

-# BIM-Profiles by CAFM-Connect
-IFC files for CAFM-Connect

 ## What are BIM Profiles?

 A BIM profile is a digital template for the information request of a BIM application, comparable to an empty but structured form.
 For a successful exchange of information, the sender and recipient of the information should agree on a BIM profile in advance.